-- B13.1.1 Two types of record scores are maintained: - a [NR] British Records.
+- B13.1.1 Two types of record scores are maintained: - a [NR] National Records.
 These are maintained only for the classified events.
-British records can be set at any fully or partially classified meeting in the United Kingdom - b [PR] Phoenix Records.
+National records can be set at any recognised classified meeting - b [PR] Phoenix Records.
 These are maintained for all events shot at the annual Phoenix meeting